spheten/soane/readme.md

 Usage
 -----

+### Basic Advice

-Soane supports command abbreviation, so you only need to type enough to disambiguate.
-For example, typing `soane r foo` will automatically translate to `soane read foo`.
+- Commands can be abbreviated, so `soane r foo` will automatically expand to `soane read foo`.
+- Notes are referenced by their basename, so a file named `notes/foo.txt` is called `foo` in Soane.

 ### list GLOB